-The Taylor patented neck design claim is that their necks ensure lasting stability and intonation.
-We had no issues with the Big Baby when it came to tuning or intonation and feel that being a more worthy travel guitar, this feature would be extremely appreciated to those who take it with them when on the go.
+The Taylor patented design claim is that their necks ensure lasting stability and intonation.
+We had no issues with the Big Baby when it came to tuning or intonation.
+We feel that being a more worthy travel guitar, this feature would be extremely appreciated to those who take it with them when on the go.

 Big Baby Hardware

 Thirdly, the Big Baby comes with a Tusq nut and Micarta saddle.
 Tusq, according to Graphtec, has been designed to transfer the right frequencies more efficiently from the strings to the guitar body.